Amritesh-878/rag-application/README.md

 ## Usage

-- Ask questions about your documents via the web interface.
+- Ask questions about any documents via the web interface.
 - Answers include relevant document sources.
 - For command-line testing, run:
   ```bash